vikaspdsp/Assignment10-b-/README.md

 ## Hosted Link

-You can access the live demo of this project using the following link: https://github.com/vikaspdsp/Assignment10-b-
+You can access project using the following link: https://github.com/vikaspdsp/Assignment10-b-

 ## Overview